2017: Stock Sector Winners And Losers

 Given that earnings are a primary determinant of stock prices, the fact that earnings growth is projected to be so robust across so many sectors in the coming year suggests that 2017 should be a bang up year for stock investors.
 This alone helps to justify the impressive stock market rally we have seen over the past couple of months.

-Sure, industrials look to be among the laggards, which is a bit strange given all of the excitement about the infrastructure boom that is supposedly coming next year (maybe companies and analysts think it might take a little longer than the market is expecting . . . maybe).
+Sure, industrials look to be among the laggards, which is a bit strange given all of the excitement about the infrastructure boom that is supposedly coming next year (maybe companies and analysts think it might take a little longer than the market is expecting... maybe).
 The consumer also looks a little light in the coming year, and real estate looks like an unmitigated disaster.
 But otherwise, these sector earnings forecasts look fantastic.

 What about the energy sector?
 The energy sector in the S&P 500 Index generated an annual operating earnings loss of -$12.10 over the past year.
 But the good news is that current projects are for positive annual operating earnings of $14.25 from the energy sector by this time next year.
 Such is the acceleration in energy sector earnings that has so many investors excited today about the market's prospects going forward.